Google Posts Are Here to Stay!

 Well, it was perhaps too much of a success.
 Eventually Google recognized the advertising benefit it was freely giving away that could cannibalize local ad revenue from lucrative national advertising accounts.
 Google changed course and restricted Google Posts to businesses with less than 10 locations and that has been our reality ever since.
 Mom-and-pop stores retained access (later enabled natively in GMB platform as well as through API), while multi-location businesses could only look on with envy.

 Fast forward to March 2020, with COVID-19 quickly impacting store operations, foot-traffic, sales and frankly, our sanity, good-guy Google stepped up and made free tools available to businesses to help them weather through.
-One of those tools was the temporary (re)release of Google Posts for multi-location businesses!
+One of those tools was the [now likely permanent] (re)release of Google Posts for multi-location businesses!

 Under our GMBTrusted Tester partnership (a role MomentFeed has proudly held since 2015), with our usual early access benefits, we were quickly able to dig up previously released code for the feature and ship it out to all clients shortly after Google's announcement.